-My research focuses on the role of recreational activities in nineteenth-century British Asylums which included balls, concerts, sports fixtures, creative writing and plays.
+My research focuses on the role of recreational, educational and religious activities in nineteenth-century British Asylums which included concerts, sports fixtures, reading/writing classes, Divine Services and plays.
 These formed part of the moral treatment regime and were often consigned to footnotes and/or brandished as tools of social control by recent revisionist historians.

-I will be confronting the contemporary historical narrative through the presentation and critical analysis of visual and textual sources such as authentic patient voices and reports both in the popular and scientific nineteenth-century press.
+I will be confronting the contemporary historical narrative through the critical analysis of primary sources such as archival records and reports in the popular and scientific nineteenth-century press.
 I will explore the interpersonal dynamics these activities generated and investigate the adaptation of exterior and interior spaces to fit.

 In exposing the impact and supposed reformative qualities of such varied entertainments on the nineteenth-century insane, this project will contribute to the growing body of research in the field of Medical Humanities.
 Identifying the forerunners of art, music and drama therapy, it seeks to challenge public perceptions and inform future policy making in public mental health.

-1998-2000 Postgraduate Certificate in Education (FAHE), University of Wolverhampton
+1998-2000 Postgraduate Certificate in Education (PGCE FAHE), University of Wolverhampton

 1997-2015 College Lecturer in German, Italian and EFL